cturpn/Operating-System-Writeup/operating-system/OS-components/kernel.md

  - Inter Process communication - explained in a seperate part, as it is quite a big topic

-### Multiprogramming / Multitasking
+### Multiprogramming
-Most modern operating systems support multiprogramming.
+Most modern operating systems support multiprogramming(therefore ill focus on multiprogramming OS, unless mentioned).
 At any given point in time, a single CPU core can only execute instructions from one process/thread, but several of them over a period of time by assigning each process or thread to the processor at intervals.
 The other processes temporarily become inactive(state waiting or ready).
 The execution of multiple processes/threads over a period of time is known as concurrent execution.
-Multiprogramming is defined as "keeping several jobs in memory so the CPU always has one to execute". in practice, the term is often used interchangeably with concurrent execution, although strictly speaking, multiprogramming focuses on maximizing CPU utilization, while concurrent execution refers to the interval execution of multiple processes/threads.
+Multiprogramming is defined as "keeping several jobs in memory so the CPU always has one to execute".
+In practice, the term is often used interchangeably with concurrent execution, although strictly speaking, multiprogramming focuses on maximizing CPU utilization, while concurrent execution refers to the interval execution of multiple processes/threads.

 A multiprogramming OS supports concurrent execution and therefore allows for many processes/threads to be executed concurrently.
 This requires the kernel (the part responsible for process management) to allocate and deallocate CPU cores at an appropriate moment.
 If the CPU core has to be de-allocated during execution of a process, it must be done in a way, that allows it to resume efficiently later on.

-There are two ways for the OS to gain control of the CPU core during a process execution:
+There are 3 ways for this to happen:
  - A system call, by the process currently being executed
  - A hardware interrupt, such as keyboard or mouse interrupts (e.g., Alt+F4)
+ - A timer interrupt (preemption enforced by the scheduler)

 The stopping, starting and restarting of another process is called a context switch (or context change).
-These switches usually happen(can vary depending on scheduler and system load) every 1-4ms, so up to a 1000 times a second.
+Typically, these switches happen every few ms, but can vary heavily by OS and workload.

 ### Process Scheduler & Dispatcher
 Process scheduling is the act of removing and assigning processes from and to the CPU, as well as deciding the order in which processes are executed
 The scheduler is essential for scheduling the processes CPU time according to priority and importance and ensuring, that the CPU time is spilt appropriately.
-Additionally, the scheduler provides security measures against malicious acts such as CPU DoS, by providing maximum time slots for processes.
+Additionally, the scheduler provides security measures against malicious acts such as CPU DoS, by providing maximum time slices for processes.

 There are 3 types of process schedulers, these types are as follows:
  - Long term or job scheduler - Job queue -> memory